dhth/omm/README.md

 ### TUI

-`omm`'s TUI is comprised of several panes: 3 lists (for active and archived tasks, and one for context bookmarks), a context pane, and a task entry/update pane.
+`omm`'s TUI is comprised of several panes: 3 lists (for active and archived tasks, and one for task bookmarks), a context pane, and a task entry/update pane.

 #### Active Tasks List